-What a surprise from Fedex today… two champagne glasses from Reno’s Mapes estate sent to us by fellow Reno history buffs, Deb Wiger Geraghty and James Stavena.
-As Bill and I toasted each other with sparkling rose, and wondered whose lips – famous and infamous – had sipped from these glasses, Bill once again told me his story about being at the Mapes Hotel on opening night, December 17, 1947.
-He was then working as the head dude wrangler on the famous Flying M.E. dude ranch.
-In Bill’s words…
+Surprise today… Received two champagne glasses from Reno’s Mapes estate sent to us by fellow Reno divorce era buffs, Deb Wiger Geraghty and James Stavena.
+As Bill and I toasted each other with sparkling rose, and wondered whose lips – famous and infamous – had sipped from these glasses, Bill once again told me his story about being at the Mapes Hotel on opening night…

-“The elegant Art Deco-style hotel overlooking the Truckee River was twelve stories high, the tallest building in Nevada at the time.
+“The newly-completed Mapes hotel, overlooking the Truckee River, was twelve stories high, the tallest building in Nevada at the time.
 Until then, the El Cortez Hotel was the tallest at seven stories.
 The Mapes changed the Reno skyline.

-Reno society and Hollywood celebrities turned out en masse for opening night.
-From the Flying M.E., ranch hostess Allie Okie, Flying M.E. owner Emmy Wood, and I escorted two carloads of ranch guests into town for the big event.
-When we arrived at the Mapes, Allie and I stayed in the cocktail lounge and casino with the guests who wanted to drink and gamble.
-Emmy took the other guests up to the Sky Room on the top floor.
-Reservations were not taken for opening night, but Emmy had pull and she and her guests were escorted to a nice window table.
+“On opening night, Reno society, the divorce colony, and Hollywood celebrities turned out en masse.
+Emmy Wood, the Flying M.E. proprietor, Allie Okie, the ranch hostess, and I escorted two carloads of guests to the event.
+When we arrived, Allie and I stayed in the cocktail lounge and casino with the guests who wanted to drink and gamble.
+Emmy took the others up to the Sky Room on the top floor.
+Reservations were not taken for opening night, but Emmy was a legend in the Reno divorce ranch business and had pull.
+She and her guests were escorted to a nice window table.
 Joe Reichman, billed as the “Pagliacci of the Piano,” and his orchestra were playing.
 Emmy said the dance floor was crowded and the views through the large picture windows overlooking the lights of Reno and the surrounding foothills and mountains were magnificent.

-Sadly, with the growth of Reno and the competition of newer hotel/casinos, the Mapes fell into decline.
-In January 2000, the venerable and much-loved hotel was imploded, after many failed attempts to save the building.”
+Sadly, with the growth of Reno and the competition of newer hotel/casinos, the elegant Art Deco-style Mapes fell into decline.
+In January 2000, the much-loved hotel was imploded, after many failed attempts to save the building.

 (Bill’s story excerpted from The Divorce Seekers: A Photo Memoir of a Nevada Dude Wrangler.
 The bronze horses from the 1940s, also a gift from Deb and James, were found in a Reno antiques shop.
 At Sandra’s request, Deb and James are still looking for the sterling silver cocktail shaker with the Flying M.E. brand.)